 Political Parties in Dominica

-Political Parties in Dominica operate within a Westminster-style parliamentary democracy, where the representatives of 21 constituencies are elected to the House of Assembly, joined by appointed senators and ex-officio members.
+Political Parties in Dominica operate within a Westminster-style parliamentary democracy, where the representatives of 21 constituencies are elected to the House of Assembly, joined by appointed senators and ex officio members.
 These parties provide the framework for candidate selection, policy platforms, and legislative strategies, shaping the country’s governance.
 Since independence in 1978, competition has been dominated by three principal formations, the Dominica Labour Party (DLP), the Dominica Freedom Party (DFP), and the United Workers’ Party (UWP).
 At different times, smaller groups, alliances, and breakaway movements have entered the political scene; however, the system is most often described as two-party in practice, given the steep challenges minor parties face in winning constituency seats under the first-past-the-post system.

 Roots and Early Organization (pre-1950s to Independence)

 By the late 1960s, the DFP emerged (1968) under Mary Eugenia Charles, advocating civil liberties and clean government.
 In the landmark 1980 general election, the DFP won 17 of 21 seats, while the DLP lost all 16 it had previously held; the breakaway Dominica Democratic Labour Party (DDLP) and the Dominica Liberation Movement Alliance (DLMA) also competed that year amid a crowded field.
 The DFP repeated its success in 1985.
-In 1988, the UWP formed and became government in 1995, marking a fresh realignment.
+In 1988, the UWP formed and became the government in 1995, marking a fresh realignment.
 Since 2000, the DLP has dominated nationally, while opposition has alternated between the UWP and a reduced DFP with occasional minor parties.

 Contemporary Landscape